 His recent research focused on developing the national security required to secure the long-term interests of the United States -- protecting the public, providing for economic growth and preserving civil liberties.
 (Many of his writings for Heritage appear below.)

 He writes a weekly column on national security affairs for the Washington Examiner and is editor of a book series, The Changing Face of War, which examines how emerging political, social, economic and cultural trends will affect the nature of armed conflict.
-He serves on the Homeland Security Advisory Council convened by the secretary of the U.S. Department of Homeland Security.
+From 2012 to 2014, he served on the Homeland Security Advisory Council convened by the secretary of the U.S. Department of Homeland Security.

 Carafano, a 25-year Army veteran with a master’s and doctorate from Georgetown University, joined Heritage in 2003 as a senior research fellow in homeland security and missile defense.
 He worked with Kim R. Holmes, his predecessor as vice president and director of Davis Institute, to produce Heritage’s groundbreaking documentary film “33 Minutes: Protecting America in the New Missile Age.”

 Carafano now directs Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Allison Center, the Asian Studies Center, the Center for International Trade and Economics and the Margaret Thatcher Center for Freedom.
 The Davis Institute also includes the Washington Roundtable for the Asia-Pacific Press (WRAPP).

 Carafano also is president of a nonprofit organization, Esprit de Corps, which educates the public about veteran affairs.
 In this capacity he co-produced and co-wrote the documentary “Veteran Nation,” an official selection of the 2013 G.I.
 Film Festival.